Claus1/unigui/README.md

 table does not contain append, delete so it will be wrawn without add and remove icons.  value = [0] means 0 row is selected in multiselect mode (in array). multimode is False so switch icon for single select mode will be not drawn and switching to single select mode is not allowed.

-By deafault Table has toolbar with search field and icon action buttons.
+By default Table has toolbar with search field and icon action buttons.
 It is possible to hide it if set tools = False to the Table constructor.

+By default Table has paginator.
+It is possible to hide it if set 'paginator = false'

+If selected row is not on the currently visible page then setting 'select = True' causes Unigui will make visible the page with selected row.
+After that it is automatically set to false.